Food

 fighting is happening at home between your puppy and the rest of the

-depend on.
-For your dog to have a happy life and be a pleasure to own,
+they can depend on.
+For your dog to have a happy life and be a pleasure

-at least one person in the family must become such a master.
-Dogs have
+to own, at least one person in the family must become such a master.

-no mental concept of "friends and equals".
-Somebody has to be
+Dogs have no mental concept of "friends and equals".
+Somebody

-boss.
-Assertive puppies will grow up trying to be boss, which won't make
+has to be boss.
+Assertive puppies will grow up trying to be boss, which

-either one of you happy.
-A submissive puppy may spend its entire life
+won't make either one of you happy.
+A submissive puppy may spend its

-fretting and worrying, never sure what is expected.
-Everything usually
+entire life fretting and worrying, never sure what is expected.

-works out just fine automatically--puppies find their place in the
+Everything usually works out just fine automatically--puppies find their

-family without much trouble and everyone is happy with the arrangement.
+place in the family without much trouble and everyone is happy with the

-If, on the other hand, you have a strongly assertive or unusually
+arrangement.
+If, on the other hand, you have a strongly assertive or

 Working